 I had the opportunity to explore further north, entering the province of Ha Giang reaching all the way up touching the border with China.

 I had previously never seen anything like the mountains in Ha Giang.
-They were simply amazing.
+They were simply breathtaking.

 Children often carried baskets on their backs with flowers sticking out.